Old world gnome wood carving

 • Make another very small pyramid cut to remove a chip from the inner corners of the eyes for shadow.

-Adding eyes to wooden gnome44.
+Carving eyes on wooden gnome44.
 Carving the eyes

 Draw the belt on the gnome wood carving